Subregion Complementarity in AdS/CFT: Remarks on gravitational theory on subregions

 We call the semi-classical theory for the observer in a subregion (i.e. theory with the patch and time-foliation inside a causal diamond) the bulk theory on the subregion.
 The statement that the bulk theory on the subregion is not always applicable might be surprising.
 This is because the semi-classical expansion of the bulk gravity theory is anticipated to remain valid even within spacetime subregions, such as the Rindler region or the more general causal diamonds.
 Such an approach has been employed extensively in numerous studies.
-For instance, the AdS-Rindler wedge reconstruction—a specific case of the entanglement wedge construction—relies on this very assumption.\footnote{ Let us emphasize again here, the subregion duality and the entanglement wedge reconstruction means those given in \cite{Almheiri:2014lwa}. } The subregion duality and other topics that use the entanglement wedge reconstruction are rooted in this potentially flawed presumption.\footnote{ If we proceed with the wrong assumption, we will face pathological things.
-Historically, such pathological things have been pretended not to exist by assuming that the holographic error correction code proposal is correct \cite{Almheiri:2014lwa}.
-This proposal was made just to avoid the ``pathology'' and is unnecessary. } In the following subsection, we will demonstrate how the subregion duality and the entanglement wedge reconstruction do not work.
+For instance, the AdS-Rindler wedge reconstruction—a specific case of the entanglement wedge construction—relies on this very assumption.
+In the following subsection, we will demonstrate how the subregion duality and the entanglement wedge reconstruction do not work.
 We here remark that the subregion duality may hold between the bulk free theory and the generalized free theory (or extension of them including $1/N$ perturbative corrections).
 Nevertheless, the generalized free theory is not a good approximation of a finite $N$ CFT at high energy and we must take account of the non-perturbative corrections.

 On the other hand, the invalidity of the semi-classical description near the horizon (or at the stretched horizon) is known as the trans-Planckian problem \cite{tHooft:1984kcu}.
 This is due to the use of the coordinates which are singular at the horizon.
 It may imply that UV physics is important near the horizon and cannot be neglected as suggested by the brick wall model \cite{tHooft:1984kcu} or the fuzzball conjecture \cite{Mathur:2005zp, Mathur:2009hf}.
 Here, we note that in order to discuss the bulk reconstruction or the entanglement entropy for a subregion, the full (entanglement) spectrum of the subregion is needed.
 It means that we need the whole subregion including the vicinity of the horizon.\footnote{ If the smeared bulk local operator in the AdS-Rindler patch is not close to the horizon, it contains almost the low energy modes only.
 Here, the smearing is defined by essentially the Gaussian in the AdS-Rindler coordinate (See Appendix \ref{mode}). }